Dioxins and dioxin-like compounds

 Dioxins have different toxicity depending on the number and position of the chlorine atoms.
 Because dioxins refer to such a broad class of compounds that vary widely in toxicity, the concept of toxic equivalency factor (TEF) has been developed to facilitate risk assessment and regulatory control.
 TEFs exist for seven congeners of dioxins, ten furans and twelve PCBs.
 The reference congener is the most toxic dioxin TCDD which per definition has a TEF of one.
 In essence, multiplying the amount of a particular congener with its TEF produces the amount toxicologically equivalent to TCDD, and after this conversion all dioxin-like congeners can be summed up, and the resulting toxicity equivalent quantity (TEQ) gives an approximation of toxicity of the mixture measured as TCDD.

 Dioxins are virtually insoluble in water but have a relatively high solubility in lipids.
 Therefore, they tend to associate with organic matter such as plankton, plant leaves, and animal fat.
 In addition, they tend to be adsorbed to inorganic particles, such as ash and soil.

 Dioxins are extremely stable and consequently tend to accumulate in the food chain.
 They are eliminated very slowly in animals, e.g. TCDD has a half-life of 7 to 9 years in humans.
 Incidents of contamination with PCBs are often reported as dioxin contamination incidents since these are of most public and regulatory concern.

-Dioxins are a group of chemically related compounds that are persistent environmental pollutants.
-Dioxins are found throughout the world in the environment, and they accumulate in the food chain, mainly in the fatty tissue of animals.
-Dioxins are highly toxic and can cause reproductive and developmental problems, damage the nervous and immune systems, interfere with hormones, and also cause cancer.
-Owing to the highly toxic potential of dioxins, efforts need to be undertaken to reduce current background exposure.
-In these regards, prevention or reduction of human exposure and a strict control of industrial processes to reduce formation of dioxins are warranted.